Hyundai Bayon Review 2025: Price, specs & boot space

 • Not the most practical in its class

-Hyundai Bayon Review 2023: front dynamic
+Hyundai Bayon Review: front dynamic

-Essentially a slightly SUVified Hyundai i20, the little Bayon is smaller than the Kona and Tucson in the Korean brand's line-up.
+Essentially a slightly SUV-ified Hyundai i20, the little Bayon is smaller than the Kona and Tucson in the Korean brand's line-up.
 It's competing for much the same buyers as the Kona, though, as well as a long list of very good small SUVs including, to name a few, the Ford Puma, Skoda Kamiq, Volkswagen T-Cross, SEAT Arona, Peugeot 2008, Renault Captur, Nissan Juke, Toyota Yaris Cross... you get the idea.

-There aren't a great deal of engine choices in the Bayon.
-In fact, the biggest decision you'll need to make in this regard is whether you'd like your 1.0-litre petrol engine with 100PS or 120PS.
-We'd recommend the latter.
+There isn't a great deal of engine choice in the Bayon.
+In fact, the biggest decision you'll need to make in this regard is whether you'd like your 1.0-litre petrol engine with 100PS with a six-speed manual or seven-speed dual-clutch automatic transmission, which comes down to personal preference.

-We're not entirely sure the world needed the Hyundai Bayon.
-But it's a strong competitor in a crowded market and, in many ways, it's better than the pricier Hyundai Kona.
+We're not entirely sure the world needed the Hyundai Bayon, but it's a strong competitor in a crowded market and, in many ways, it's better than the pricier Hyundai Kona.
 You get a lot of standard equipment for your money, along with some impressive technology, and it'll be cheap to run.

 If you want a small SUV with lots of impressive technology (such as the standard-fit digital dials, slick infotainment and an array of driver-assist features), the Hyundai Bayon should be on your small SUV shortlist.
-It's not quite as practical as a Skoda Kamiq or as sporty as the Ford Puma, but it strikes a good balance and represents good value for money.
+It's not quite as practical as a Skoda Kamiq or as sporty as the Ford Puma, but it strikes a good balance and represents keen value for money.

 If you're in the market for a small SUV, you might also want to consider the (very slightly) bigger Hyundai Kona, as well as the Kia Stonic.
 The Nissan Juke and Renault Captur are two very popular alternatives, while we also rate the Skoda Kamiq and Volkswagen T-Cross.
 The Ford Puma's a slightly more stylish choice, as is the Peugeot 2008, DS 3 Crossback and SEAT Arona.
 The Toyota Yaris Cross is an excellent small hybrid SUV, too.